hovermind/Raplin/optional_type.md

 ## Optional (Nullable) Type
-* type system distinguishes between references that can hold null (nullable references) and those that can not (non-null references)
+* type system distinguishes between references that can hold null (nullable) and those that can not
 * a regular variable can not hold null
 * to allow nulls, use nullable operator `?`
 ```